CarlosEspinosa88/react-from-scratch/README.md

 # react-from-scratch
-This a React framework from scratch with webpack config
+This a React framework from scratch with webpack config.